 Philp (1982), however, regarded Eryngium maritimum as growing in good quantity only in the Sandwich Bay area and on the north beach at Grain.
 Elsewhere (west Sheppey, Graveney, Ramsgate, Greatstone) it was only really just hanging on, and the total number of tetrads within which it was recorded during 1971-80 was 12.
 However, this total had increased to 20 by 1991-2005, and Philp (2010) commented that the species appeared to be doing well and was more widespread and numerous than ever recorded before.
 The reasons for this are unclear, but it appears to be a continuing trend.
 The 1991-2005 distributional data are given in the following map from Philp (2010), with kind permission of the late Eric Philp and the Kent Field Club.
 Data acquired from 2010 onwards has been recorded at 1km square (monad) level, i.e. at a finer scale than the tetrads given in Philp (2010).
-The 2010-16 distribution map shows 35 monad records, which are the equivalent of 24 tetrads, with fresh sites along the north coast from Herne Bay to eastern Thanet, and one might expect more records to follow, given the brevity of the recording period.
+The 2010-18 distribution map shows 40 monad records, which are the equivalent of 28 tetrads (an increase of 133% over the 1971-80 position), with fresh sites along the north coast from Herne Bay to eastern Thanet, and one might expect more records to follow, given the brevity of the recording period.
 It is unlikely that the trend is an artificial product of recording sampling.
 Eryngium maritimum has probably always been well recorded, as a conspicuous plant in a generally accessible habitat.